 You have done the work, drawn target customers to your business, and given them the content they want.
-Now you need to get them to trust in your business products or services.
+It would be best if you got them to trust your business products or services.

 Here are some factors you can consider to build that trust.

 SSL certificate.
+Having an SSL certificate is essential to prevent your website from hacking.
 Your target customers want to make sure their private details are secure.
-It is essential to have an SSL certificate to prevent hacking of your website.

 Social proof.
-Include social proof to build trusts such as customer testimonials or ratings and reviews.
+Include social proof to build trusts, such as customer testimonials, ratings, and reviews.

-Customers will trust you more when they hear about how awesome your products are from your past customers.
-For example here are some of our reviews from customers.
+Customers will trust you more when they hear about how excellent your products are from your past customers.
+For example, here are some of our reviews from customers.

 In this factor, Google considers how ads match with customer search intent.
 It correlates between your ads and keywords match.

-Keywords play a great role here.
+Keywords play a significant role here.
 It is essential to ensure your keywords are relevant and is what your target customers use to find solutions to their pains.

-If your ads have the right keywords that target customers use they are more likely to click your ads and increase your click-through rates that can lead to conversions.
+If your ads have the right keywords that target customers use, they are more likely to click your ads and increase your click-through rates, which can lead to conversions.

-Your quality score will be increased as Google will find that your ads are relevant to target customers’ intent.
+Your quality score will be increased as Google finds that your ads are relevant to target customers’ intent.

 Performance of device

-Google also checks out how your ads perform on devices both mobile and desktop.
+Google also checks out how your ads perform on mobile and desktop devices.
 Most target customers use mobile devices to search for information.

-Research contacted by Statista shows there are more than 3.8 billion smartphone users by the year 2021.
+Research by Statista shows there will be more than 3.8 billion smartphone users by 2021.
 The number keeps growing every day.

 If your ads don’t perform well on mobile devices, it could affect your quality score.